marissaverdonck/browser-technologies-1920/README.md

 ## Conclusion
 [See here the comprehensive conclusion](https://github.com/marissaverdonck/browser-technologies-1920/wiki/Conclusie)
-* I learned that a website should be accessible to all users on all devices.
+* I've learned that a website should be accessible to all users on all devices.
-* I learned what progressive enhancement is and how you can apply it when creating a website.
+* I've learned what progressive enhancement is and how you can apply it when creating a website.
 * The core functionality is usable in the HTML and CSS and JS provide extra features.
-* I learned that you should check your codes for feature detection and use fallbacks when a feature is not supported.
+* I've learned that you should check your codes for feature detection and use fallbacks when a feature is not supported.
-* I learned how to test a website.
+* I've learned how to test a website.

 ## License
 MIT License